UserMarekDrag/MovieMate-frontend/README.md

-# MovieMade
+# MovieMate Frontend

-MovieMade is a web application for managing and organizing movie collections.
-The project is divided into separate repositories for the backend and frontend components, utilizing Python, Django, MySQL for the backend, and React for the frontend.
+Welcome to MovieMate, the ultimate movie showtimes hub for cinema lovers in Poland.
+This frontend repository contains the user interface code written primarily in React.

+## About

+MovieMate offers a seamless user experience where users can select their city and date to view all available movie showtimes from major cinema chains in Poland, including Multikino and Helios.
+The frontend interacts with the backend service, which scrapes data daily from cinema websites to keep the information up-to-date and comprehensive.

-## Frontend Repository
+## Features

-The frontend repository contains the client-side code for the MovieMade application.
-It uses React to create an interactive user interface for managing movie collections.
+- **Movie Showtimes**: Users can choose their city and date to view all movie showtimes from all cinemas in that city.
+The application offers detailed information about each showtime and includes links for additional details.

+- **Reservations**: The application provides direct links for movie reservations, offering an effortless booking experience for the users.

-### Prerequisites
+## Prerequisites

-Before running the frontend, make sure you have the following installed:
+Before running the frontend, ensure you have the following installed:

-- Node.js (version 14+)
+- Node.js (version 14 or above)
-- npm (version 7+)
+- npm (version 7 or above)

-### Installation
+## Installation
-To install the frontend:

-Clone the frontend repository to your local machine.
+To get the frontend running on your local machine:
+1. Clone this repository.
-Navigate to the frontend directory.
+2. Navigate to the root directory of the repository.
-Install the dependencies using npm install.
+3. Install all dependencies using `npm install`.
-Start the development server using npm start.
+4. Start the development server using `npm start`.
-The frontend application will now be running at http://localhost:3000/.
+5. The frontend should now be accessible at http://localhost:3000/.
-Usage
-The frontend provides a user-friendly interface for managing movies and genres.
-Users can view, add, edit, and delete movies, as well as filter movies by genre.
-The frontend communicates with the backend API to perform these operations.

-### API Endpoints
+## API Endpoints
-The backend provides the following API endpoints for the frontend to interact with:

-- /api/movies: CRUD operations for managing movies.
-- /api/users: CRUD operations for managing users.

-Make sure to refer to the backend's API documentation for detailed information on each endpoint, including request and response formats.
+This frontend service relies on the backend API to retrieve data.
+The main API endpoints are for fetching movie showtimes and user management.
+For detailed information about these endpoints, including request and response formats, refer to the backend API documentation.

-### Deployment
+## Deployment

-To deploy the frontend in a production environment, you can build the production version of the application using npm run build, and then serve the build files using a web server of your choice.
+To deploy the frontend in a production environment, follow these steps:
+1. Build a production-ready version of the application using `npm run build`.
+2. Serve the built files using a web server of your choice.

-### Contributing
-If you wish to contribute to the MovieMade project, please follow the guidelines in the CONTRIBUTING.md file in the respective repositories.

-### License
+## License

-The MovieMade project is open-source and released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.
+The MovieMate project is open-source, released under the MIT License.
+You are free to use, modify, and distribute the code as per the terms of the license.

-### Contact
+## Contact

-If you have any questions or issues with the MovieMade project, please contact the project maintainers or create an issue in the respective repositories.
+For any queries or issues regarding the MovieMate project, feel free to contact the project maintainers or raise an issue in this repository.

-Happy movie managing with MovieMade! 🎥🍿🎞️
+Enjoy your movie showtimes with MovieMate! 🎥🍿🎞️

 ## Author
 Marek Drąg